20 energy-saving tips for your home

 5. Fill up your fridge

 Too empty and you waste energy cooling the air, too full and it could stop air circulating.
 Aim to keep it about 75% full to maximise efficiency.
+You can fill space with water containers if you need (and have a chilled drink to boot!).

 6. Don’t use standby mode